 It’s a noisy place at peak times, the waiters shout the orders to the kitchen at the far end of this long bar and the barmen shout back, and José shouts our number when a table comes free.
 We sit.
 We order.
 Nothing fancy, just quality tapas the way they have been serving them since 1917 (that date makes it one of the city’s oldest eating houses), Patatas bravas, Habas (herby and delicious broad beans), the Valencian speciality Esgarraet (salt cod and peppers), mussels, of course, and Sepia a la plancha, which is grilled cuttlefish.
 The place was an instant hit with M who now returns each year and we make a pilgrimage to La Pilareta.
 Like me, he loves the whole atmosphere of the place, the hustle and bustle, the characters who eat there and most of all the food, in particular those spicy mussels.
 No coffee is served.
 “No time!” say the barmen.
 Quite right, too.

 I regularly eat at La Pilareta (after many years being known as Bar Pilar) with friends and family, it is such a pleasant way and inexpensive way of spending a few hours and eating good home-cooked Spanish food.
 All dishes are around 5-7 Euros each and a glass of wine will set you back around 2 Euros.
 It fully deserves its reputation that has become pretty worldwide – just check the glowing reviews all over the web.
-It was established in 1917 so their anniversary is coming soon!
+It was established in 1917 so their anniversary is this year!

 (The House of ‘Clochinas’)